buy-twitch-viewers/.github/profile/README.md

 There is a high level of assurance that your account will be promoted if you buy Twitch viewers now.
 Apart from that, some things will certainly happen and things which you must do.

 •	Promote your Stream: When you are through with payment and we deliver, those users may share your link across other social media sites.
 This will make others to find your video.
 It will attract them to your channel.
-It’s indeed great for anyone that wants to share their link easily on many platforms.
+It’s indeed great for anyone who wants to share their link easily on many platforms.

 •	Bring People to Host your Content: When you receive your streamers, make some changes.
 Try to become a subscriber of others.
 That’s a way of telling them that you are thankful for having them as part of your channel.
 Don’t act as if you are too special.
 Let others know that you are happy to watch what they broadcast too.